WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 ***Soul Rites.*** You can expend a soul shard to cast any warlock spell with a ritual tag as a ritual as long as you have Fel Sorcery or Nethermancy spell slots of the spell's given level.
 You do not have to know the spell to cast it as a ritual as long as it is on the warlock spell list.

 ### Ability Score Improvement
-*4th-level warlock feature*
+*4th-level Warlock feature*

 <div style='margin-top:-4px'></div>

-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+At this level and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 <img src='https://www.gmbinder.com/images/8GHYm5P.jpg' style='position:absolute; top:770px; right:0px; width:800px' />
 <img src='https://www.gmbinder.com/images/3e9S91s.png' style='position:absolute; top:0px; right:-15px; width:825px' />